enfuse-genomics/co-fuse/README.md

 # Co-fuse: A recurrent fusions identification and analysis tool based on RNA-sequencing

-Co-fuse implements a technique described in Co-fuse: a recurrent fusions identification and analysis tool based on RNA-sequencing.
+Co-fuse implements a technique described in "Co-fuse: a recurrent fusions identification and analysis tool based on RNA-sequencing".
+Co-fuse identifies and compares recurrent fusion genes across different samples.
+It relies on the results of existing fusion gene detection tools.
 The program is written in R.

 ## Requirements